 - The Snack Is More Interesting: In the "You forgot to take the safety catch off" scene, Simon stands there looking bored and eating a boiled egg while Zeus holds him at gunpoint.

 - Spotting the Thread: McClane steps into the elevator down to the Federal Reserve's vault with a couple of Simon's henchmen who are posing as security guards, including one "Detective Otto".
 But as they are getting on, one of them gives himself away by referring to the elevator they are riding as a "lift" (British terminology) as well as mentioning a hard rainstorm as raining "like dogs and cats" (when an American would say it's raining "cats and dogs" - the order reversed).
-(It may be a hint, that Simon's unit was supposed to infiltrate British Army of the Rhine) This leads McClane to then notice the badge Otto is wearing and catches the reflection of the badge number - 6991 - which causes him in a split second that the guy has killed Ricky Walsh and stolen his badge (McClane had remarked on Walsh's badge number in the van when Cobb and the other detectives were transporting him to Harlem for Simon's first game).
+(It may be a hint, that Simon's unit was supposed to infiltrate British Army of the Rhine) This leads McClane to then notice the badge Otto is wearing and catches the reflection of the badge number - 6991 - and realizes that the guy had killed Ricky Walsh and stolen his badge (McClane had remarked on Walsh's badge number in the van when Cobb and the other detectives were transporting him to Harlem for Simon's first game).
 He breaks the silence by asking them about last night's lottery numbers (a topic routinely discussed among the cops), and then....

 - Standard Snippet: '"When Johnny Comes Marching Home" (under the other title, "Ants Go Marching") is featured, which when used during the Federal Reserve heist, in particular that scene where Katya slashes a guard to death, makes it seem epic.
 Note the third film is the first actually set in New York, where John (McClane) is a police officer.

 - Stock Lateral Thinking Puzzle: Simon forces John and Zeus to solve several of these as a distraction technique.
 In the alternate ending, John gives Simon the same treatment.

 - Stock Scream: The Wilhelm Scream is heard when McClane is driving through the park when he apparently nearly hits a mime.

-- Strapped to a Bomb: Happens to MacClane and Zeus.
+- Strapped to a Bomb: Happens to McClane and Zeus.